whateversauc3/firstRun/_posts/2019-05-07-second-post.md

 If you have any other ideas for things you think would make interests posts, reach out to me on Twitter.
 You can find handle below

-Just 'cuz I wanted to try this out.
-This should be a link to the other posts: {{ site.posts }} Cheers and HACK THE PLANET!
+Cheers and HACK THE PLANET!